cbdcharlie/MIST4610_UGA_ROCK_LOBSTERS/README.md

  The Showing entity keeps track of the date of the showing as well as the time.
 A sales representative can have many showings but a showing is only tied to one sales representative.
 A property can have many showings but a showing is only tied to one property.

+Key Relationships

+Customer ↔ Lead (One-to-Many)

+A customer can have multiple leads, reflecting different properties they are interested in.
+Each lead is associated with one specific customer, helping sales reps track potential buyers effectively.

+SalesRep ↔ Showing (One-to-Many)

+A sales representative can conduct multiple showings.
+Each showing is assigned to one sales rep, which helps in organizing and managing property viewings.

+Property ↔ Lead (One-to-Many)

+A property can generate multiple leads, as different customers may express interest in it.
+Each lead points to a specific property, facilitating targeted follow-ups by sales representatives.

+Customer ↔ Offer (One-to-Many)

+A customer can make multiple offers on different properties.
+Each offer is linked to a specific customer, providing a clear record of negotiations and transactions.

+Offer ↔ Contract (One-to-One)

+Each offer can lead to one contract if accepted.
+This relationship formalizes the agreement and captures essential details of the sale.

+Customer ↔ Payment (One-to-Many)

+A customer can make multiple payments related to different offers or contracts.
+Each payment is linked to a specific customer, ensuring accurate tracking of financial transactions.

+SalesRep ↔ Feedback (One-to-Many)

+A sales representative can receive multiple feedback entries from customers.
+Each feedback record is associated with one sales rep, helping assess performance and customer satisfaction.

+SalesRep ↔ SalesRep_has_Property (One-to-Many)

+A sales representative can be responsible for multiple properties.
+Each property assignment is linked to one sales rep, which aids in managing commissions and responsibilities.

+Property ↔ SalesRep_has_Property (One-to-Many)

+A property can be associated with multiple sales representatives, particularly if it is being handled by a team.
+Each property assignment is linked to a specific property, which aids in coordinating sales efforts.

 Scenario Description:
 We created this data model to serve as a real estate customer relationship management system.
 It tracks all the interactions that happens betweens customers, sales representatives, and properties.
 The database that we created helps to manage things such as a customer lead, the showings of properties, any offers, contracts, or payments, as well as commission.
 It is aimed at real estate agencies, which helps them to streamline sales with customers.